 A map $f: M \to N$ is called bijective if for each $m \in M$ there is exactly one n in N such that f(m) = n.
+A map $f: M \to N$ is called injective if for each $m \in M$ there is at most one n in N such that f(m) = n.

 Think of a mass wedding: M consists of a bunch of men, N consists of a bunch of women.
 Then a bijective f assigns to each man exactly one woman and vice versa.
+Everyone gets married.
 For finite sets M and N this is clearly possible only if they have the same number of elements.